kshitijrajsharma/horizournal/src/content/blog/radar-image-tutorial.md

 if you look closely to the footprint image top left has my region of interest specifically

+**Important** : You need to make sure both of the image you are downloading ( before and after ) They should be overlapping , otherwise you won't be able to calculate the displacement between two images if they are not of the same region

 ![image](https://github.com/user-attachments/assets/2fd73887-3628-4ff8-a647-1fc62d67cf64)

 You need to create account in order to download the image.

 *Note :
 As some of the required steps are computationally intensive, it is good to store the data at a location which offers good reading and writing speed.
 If your computer has an internal SSD, processing should be done there to ensure best performance.
 (Credit : ESA Tutorial)*